The 55 Best Sad Movies of All Time

 (Image credit: Courtesy)

-Reason You'll Cry: Honestly, you can watch this movie and not cry, but it would require skipping the first 10 minutes.
+Reason You'll Cry: You can watch this movie without crying, but you'd need to skip the first 10 minutes.
 The gist is: Woman meets man, woman marries man, woman lives a perfect life with man, woman dies, man has to keep on going somehow.
-Even typing that made me well up.

 Weepiness Level: A truly traumatizing cry for two minutes, and then the shadow of that cry for the rest of the movie.